resampling-stats/resampling-with/source/preface_third.md

 as Simon; our standard statistics use a lot of mathematics, and this mathematics is far beyond the level that we can reasonably teach to most of our students [@cobb2007introductory].
-As Wallis and Roberts [-@wallis1957statistics] point out in early textbook, the large majority of our students are not fluent in mathematics, and teaching statistics by way of mathematics is like teaching rhetoric in a foreign language.
+As Wallis and Roberts [-@wallis1957statistics] point out in an early textbook, the large majority of our students are not fluent in mathematics, and teaching statistics by way of mathematics is like teaching rhetoric in a foreign language.